How Do Changes in the ERP Market Affect Companies in Singapore

 - Some vendors use heavy customizations to lock-down their customers and to charge higher support prices.

 - Some vendors and consultants have pride in their ability to customize their projects.
 Sometimes, they will convert these customizations into add-ons or re-sell the customizations to other customers.

 Often, programmers do the quick and dirty way by hard coding their customizations.
-These quick fixes will take up lesser effort in programming but will make the software more complicated when changes are required.
+These quick fixes will take up lesser effort in programming and make the software more complicated when changes are required.

 You can learn about ERP customization from my article on “Why You Should Minimize Customization in ERP Projects.”

-The Emerging of IT Selling Strategy call “Increase Stickiness”
+The Emerging of an IT Selling Strategy call “Increase Stickiness”

 In the last few years, the phrase “Increase Stickiness’ is becoming common in the IT industry.